The broken sample problem revisited: Proof of a conjecture by Bai-Hsing and high-dimensional extensions: Discussion and open problems

-\item \textit{Adapting to the joint distribution}: The theory and methods developed in this paper assumed that the joint distribution $\sfP_{X,Y}$ is known, which may not be a practical assumption.
-To this end, for equal sample sizes, a promising proposal is the \textit{Wasserstein test} \prettyref{eq:wass} discussed in \prettyref{sec:power analysis}, based on the intuition that the two empirical distributions are close for correlated samples and far for independent samples.
-This test is both universal (adapting to the unknown $\sfP_{X,Y}$), computationally appealing (scaling favorably with the dimension), and has strong empirical performance.
+We close the paper by discussing several open problems. \begin{itemize} \item \textit{Highly unbalanced sample sizes}: In certain practical scenarios, one dataset can be much bigger than the other.
+For example, one of the deanonymization experiments carried out in \cite[Section 5]{narayanan2008robust} involves the Netflix and IMDb datasets of size $n=480{,}189$ and $m=50$, respectively.
+As discussed in Remark~\ref{rmk:unbalanced}, when $m=o(n)$, the detection threshold is open even for Gaussian models in both low and high dimensions.
+Letting $\alpha =m/n\to 0$, for fixed $d$, Corollary~\ref{cor:lower bound general} yields the impossibility condition of $1-\rho ^{2} = \Omega (\alpha ^{1/d})$ and our general results fail to yield any non-trivial upper bound.
+For growing $d$, there remains a substantial gap between the negative result of $\rho ^{2} \leq \frac{1}{d}\log \frac{C}{\alpha}$ (from~Corollary~\ref{cor:lower bound general}) and positive result $\rho ^{2} \gg \frac{1}{d \alpha}$ (from~Theorem~\ref{thm:upper bound general eigen r} with $r = d$).
+One might hope to narrow this gap by applying Theorem \ref{thm:upper bound general eigen r} with a larger truncation level $r$.
+However, in the highly unbalanced regime of $m=o(n)$, this makes the required moment condition difficult to verify. \item \textit{Partially overlapped databases}: An interesting generalization of the broken sample problem concerns partially overlapping datasets, where two databases contain $n$ and $m$ items respectively, but only a hidden subset of $k$ pairs is correlated.
+We note that upper and lower bounds for this problem have been obtained in~\cite{elimelech2024detection} for the case where $m = n$.
+The techniques proposed in the present work can be extended to the partially overlapped case to obtain sharp thresholds for Gaussian databases, provided that $k = \Theta (n)$.
+Characterizing the sharp detection thresholds for the sparse case (i.e. $k = o(n)$) remains an open problem. \item \textit{Adapting to the joint distribution}: The theory and methods developed in this paper assumed that the joint distribution ${\mathsf{P}}_{X,Y}$ is known, which may not be a practical assumption.
+To this end, for equal sample sizes, a promising proposal is the \textit{Wasserstein test} (\ref{eq:wass}) discussed in Section~\ref{sec:power analysis}, based on the intuition that the two empirical distributions are close for correlated samples and far for independent samples.
+This test is both universal (adapting to the unknown ${\mathsf{P}}_{X,Y}$), computationally appealing (scaling favorably with the dimension), and has strong empirical performance.
 Identifying the distribution class for which the Wasserstein test attains the optimal detection threshold is an interesting open question.